Learning online: guidelines, tips and support

 - a Dialogue activitywhich will enable you to initiate conversations with teachers or other students in the topic

-The teaching team may also set up a Collaborate virtual classroom session/s for real-time communication.
+The teaching team may also set up Collaborate (video conferencing) sessions for real-time communication.
 You will be able to use various tools in this session represented by icons (raise hand, laughter, applause etc) to be more present.
 Collaborate offers a series of Feedback options (Happy, Surprised, Agree/Disagree, Confused etc).

 Work in small groups effectively in FLO or another online space.

 You may be required to work in a group/s during your studies.
 Group work enables team members to share experiences/skills with the whole group.
 Team or group work is an employability skill.

 In FLO, you may be randomly assigned to groups by the system, manually put into groups by the teacher, or able to self-select your group using the group selection activity.